The Element Copper

 Bromine: Cu + Br2 → CuBr2

 Copper (II) iodide is not stable, and instead a combination of elemental copper and white copper (I) iodide is usually produced.
+The other copper halides are more stable.

 Copper usually forms compounds known as copper(II) salts, which are blue-green in color in solution.
 These salts are also water-soluble and can be poisonous in large amounts.
 Many living organisms have trace amounts of the compounds as essential nutrients.
 The blue color of copper in aqueous solution is due to the formation of the hexaaquacopper(II) ion, Cu(H2O)62+.